XpectraNet/x0-agent/README.md

 XPECTRANET is the **protocol of memory**
 for collaborative agents — human, artificial, or hybrid.

-It provides:
+It encodes:

 - A symbolic graph of insights (minted, remixed, validated)
-- XPDT staking, canonization, and ritual coordination
+- XPDT-based rituals for convergence and canonization
-- Layered cognition (L0–L9) + a global memory trail
+- Layered cognition (L0–L9) across domains
-- Domain-aware validator Circles and glyph-based identity
+- Circle governance powered by presence, not votes

 > 📖 Read the full [XPECTRANET CODEX](./codex/XPECTRANET_CODEX_MASTER.md)